Prosecutor to press court to release church abuse report

 HARRISBURG, Pa.
-(AP) - Pennsylvania's top prosecutor will ask the state Supreme Court to move quickly to allow the public release of a major grand jury report on allegations of child sexual abuse in six Roman Catholic dioceses.
+(AP) - Efforts for the public release of a major grand jury report on allegations of child sexual abuse and cover-ups in six of Pennsylvania's Roman Catholic dioceses are heading to the state's Supreme Court.

-Attorney General Josh Shapiro said Friday he'll ask the court to swiftly decide lingering legal issues before it.
+Pennsylvania Attorney General Josh Shapiro will ask the court to swiftly decide lingering legal issues before it, his office said in a statement Friday.
 He expects to make that request Monday.

+"The people of Pennsylvania have a right to see the report, know who is attempting to block its release and why, and to hear the voices of the victims of sexual abuse within the Church," Shapiro said in the statement.

+Victim advocates have said the report is expected to be the largest and most exhaustive such review by any state.
+The grand jury spent two years investigating allegations of child sex abuse in the dioceses of Allentown, Erie, Greensburg, Harrisburg, Pittsburgh and Scranton, churches with some 1.7 million members.

+Allegations of child sexual abuse, failing to report it, endangering the welfare of children and obstruction of justice involve not only people associated with the church, but "local public officials and community leaders," according to a court document.

+Living people named in the report, but not indicted, were allowed to submit written responses to allegations that would be attached to the report, according to court documents.

-The high court is blocking the release of the report as the result of challenges filed by unnamed people.
+However, the high court is blocking the release of the report as the result of legal challenges filed under seal and the courts have declined to name the people who filed the challenges or make those filings public.

-The request to block the report's release is sealed, but the court said in a five-page opinion last Monday that most of those people say the report's release would violate their constitutional rights to due process.
+The court said in a five-page opinion issued last Monday that most of those people claim they are discussed in the report in a way that would violate reputational rights guaranteed by the state constitution and that they have a due process right to be heard by the grand jury.

-Victim advocates say the report could be the most exhaustive such review by any state.
+The justices said they had not seen the entire report and needed time to sort through legal arguments.

+The unnamed challengers' claims first became public in an unsealed opinion released last month by Judge Norman Krumenacker, the supervising grand jury judge.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.